5-MAPB: Society and culture

+Recreational use

+Voyager Labs by Judd Weiss openly sells 5-MAPB as a legal recreational drug in the United States as of the mid-2020s.

-Legal Status
+Legal status

 Canada

-5-MAPB is not listed itself in the CDSA but since it is structurally related to MDMA it may be considered illegal in Canada, although this has not been tested in court.
+5-MAPB is not an explicitly listed controlled substance in the Controlled Drugs and Substances Act in Canada.
+However, it is an implicitly controlled substance in this country under the act's phenethylamine and amphetamine catch-all clauses, which bans amphetamines as well as phenethylamine benzofurans.

 China

 As of October 2015, 5-MAPB is a controlled substance in China.

 Finland

 Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 Luxembourg

 As of July 2021, 5-MAPB is not cited in the list of prohibited substances.
 Therefore, it is still a legal substance.

 United Kingdom

 5-MAPB was originally banned in the UK in June 2013 under a Temporary class drug order.
 On March 5, 2014, the UK Home Office announced that 5-MAPB would be made a class B drug on 10 June 2014 alongside every other benzofuran entactogen and many structurally related drugs.

+United States

+5-MAPB is not an explicitly controlled substance under the United States Controlled Substances Act.
+It is also not named as a controlled substance under California's Uniform Controlled Substances Act.
+However, 5-MAPB could be considered a controlled substance as an analogue of MDMA under the United States Federal Analogue Act.